diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_order_numbers/index.rst

 =========================================
-How To Add an own Order Numbers Generator
+How to add an own order numbers generator
 =========================================

 Overview